Welcome to PROBLEMATIC, the newsletter.

 To sum it up, this is what you get for being a paid subscriber:

-3. The ability to comment on posts.
+2. The ability to comment on all posts.

 4. The ability to respond to my emails, and have me actually get your email.

-6. Some posts that are exclusively paid, and not ready to be public to the world.
+5. Some posts that are exclusively paid, and not ready to be public to the world.

 Problematic is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.